phanindragollapalli/GVP-Monitoring-System/Code/gui/README.md

 **The GUI will NOT work without the trained model files (`.pt` files).**

 These files are **NOT included in the GitHub repository** due to their large size (100+ MB each).
 You must:

-1. Train the models yourself using the training codes in the repository, OR
-2. Obtain the pre-trained model files separately
+1. Obtain the pre-trained model files separately
 3. Place them in the `models/` folder as described below

 ## Overview